 “I think most people know the truth about identity politics, even if they aren’t willing to discuss it openly.
 It is basically a trade-off where the chosen group of “victims” trade their votes to get favors, recognition, bread and circuses in exchange for keeping a bunch of white guilt-ridden liberals, progressives and socialists (I know, I repeat myself) in power.
 The people in the chosen groups know that they will never be allowed into the leadership of the club, but that’s OK.
 They get their perks.
 Besides, a few house negros, Uncle Toms, or kept women get put in positions of cosmetic prominence once in a while to make things look good.
 But like all libs, any success they have is also cosmetic or stolen.
 That’s why the guilt is always there.
 NOTHING is earned.
 You didn’t build that.”
 (If you’re interested, you can read all of the comments by clicking here).

-While most of the comments were just ugly rantings unworthy of consideration, some, like the one above, provided fodder for deeper discussions – discussions progressives should be taking on but rarely do at least not in the public sphere.
+While most of the comments were nothing more than ugly rants unworthy of consideration, some, like the one above, provided fodder for deeper discussions – discussions progressives should be taking on but rarely do at least not in the public sphere.

-A small contingent of progressives are concerned about the lack of organizing across racial and ethnic lines and work as anti-racist activists.
-Although these activists’ make important contributions to the overall progressive movement, there aren’t enough of them to push this issue forward.
-But another piece that impacts the effectiveness of anti-racists’ work is that there is a large contingent, on the left, that dooesn’t rank anti-racist activism as being core to the progressive movement’s success.
+Although there is a small contingent of progressives who are concerned about the lack of organizing across racial and ethnic lines and are also concerned about the lack of anti-racist activism within the progressive movement, there aren’t enough in the overall progressive community to effect change and push the issue of racism forward.
+Conversely, another factor that impacts the effectiveness of anti-racist work is that there is a large contingent on the left that doesn’t believe that anti-racist activism is core to the progressive movement’s success.

 In response to the piece I wrote about Netroots Nation, I got several messages directly through email from friends on the left.
 These messages had a bigger impact on me because they were from fellow progressives.